 KH.
 Abdullah Syafi'i (1910-1985) was a Betawi scholar who made an important history in the development of Islamic da'wah in Jakarta.
 He is known as a figure who not only firmly maintains the scientific tradition of Islamic boarding schools, but also creative in finding new ways to answer the challenges of modernization, urbanization, and ideological struggles in his time.
-The da'wah method he developed combined the strength of tradition with modern innovation, making him a central figure in the Betawi da'wah movement in the 20th century (Syihabudin et al., 2025).
+The da'wah method he developed combined the strength of tradition with modern innovation, making him a central figure in the Betawi da'wah movement in the 20th century ([Syihabudin et al., 2025](#)).

 One of the characteristics of Abdullah Shafi'i's da'wah method is the development of the ta'lim assembly (Table 5).
-If previously the assembly was only a small forum in langgar or houses, he made it a forum for mass da'wah that could absorb thousands of worshippers from various walks of life (Maarif et al., 2025).
+If previously the assembly was only a small forum in langgar or houses, he made it a forum for mass da'wah that could absorb thousands of worshippers from various walks of life ([Maarif et al., 2025](#)).
 The ta'lim council that he led in As-Syafi'iyyah Matraman became a center for the development of the people, where people learned religion as well as received moral direction to face the challenges of the times.
-According to the interview, "Da'wah is indeed a taklim assembly... through AM radio at the time" (Interview of the Management of the As-Syafi'iyyah Islamic Boarding School, October 1, 2025).
+According to the interview, "Da'wah is indeed a taklim assembly... through AM radio at the time" ([As-Syafi'iyyah Administration, personal communication October 1, 2025](#)).
 This shows that Abdullah Shafi'i did not stop at face-to-face, but expanded the reach of the assembly by utilizing radio.
-Radio As-Syafi'iyyah, which was established in 1967, has become a new media that reaches the homes of pilgrims, making da'wah more inclusive and widespread (A. Said Hasan Basri, 2021).
+Radio As-Syafi'iyyah, which was established in 1967, has become a new media that reaches the homes of pilgrims, making da'wah more inclusive and widespread ([Basri, 2021](#)).